Generalized Decidability via Brouwer Trees: Ordinal Decidability

 As one would intuitively expect, a proposition is decidable if and only if its evidence (or lack thereof) can be discovered in finitely many steps.
 Since our abstract framework does not consider concrete algorithms, it also cannot distinguish between numbers of steps that only differ by a finite amount (cf.~\cref{theorem:RUDec}), so the intuitive statement about decidable properties is captured by the first part of \cref{prop:DecOmegaEquivNew}.
 For the further development, we do not use the terminology involving steps and refer to the technically simpler concept of $\alpha$-decidability instead.

-\item As we will see in the next section, it is sufficient to consider non-successor ordinals $\alpha$; if we phrase \cref{prop:DecOmegaEquivNew} with this in mind, and extend it with the trivial observation that $0$-decidability simply means that a proposition holds, we get the following table:
+\item As we will see in \cref{sec:reduction-to-limits}, it is sufficient to consider $\alpha$-decidability for non-successor ordinals $\alpha$; if we phrase \cref{prop:DecOmegaEquivNew} with this in mind, and extend it with the trivial observation that $0$-decidability simply means that a proposition holds, we get: